xinychen/awesome-latex-drawing/README.md

 Awesome LaTeX drawing
 ============

-This project contains a lot of awesome LaTeX documents for drawing Bayesian networks, graphical models and framework.
+This project covers a lot of personal LaTeX codes for drawing Bayesian networks, graphical models and framework.

 Contents
 --------